 The teaching methodology and techniques are:

-Executive MBA course syllabus is designed to help the professionals with their master key skills such as strategic management, planning, analytical thinking and problem solving.
+The executive MBA course syllabus is designed to help the professionals with their master key skills such as strategic management, planning, analytical thinking and problem-solving.

 EMBA subjects let the students familiarize themselves with vital topics such as project reviews, managing suppliers, project closer, monitoring and controlling projects, the life cycle of projects, managing suppliers, etc.